emincin/kedi/README.md

 `git ls-files --eol` shows the EOL of tracked files in both the index and the working directory.

+`git clean -fdx` deletes all untracked files and directories.

 ## License

 Licensed under the MIT License.
 See the LICENSE file for details.